A Rather Weak 'Attempt' To Defend

 detail in Essay Seven Part One:

-A few years back, a
+A few years back, a UK

-comrade raised
+comrade also raised

-transition is slow, not rapid) cannot be correct.
-Or, so he thought.
+transition is slow, not rapid) are incorrect.

 "It is sometimes